WilliamKinzig/PhoneBook/README.md

-allows the user to input names and phone numbers

-allow the user to retrieve contact information
+allows the user to input names and phone numbers allows the user to retrieve contact information

 mcs PhoneBook.cs
 mono PhoneBook.exe

+to quit:

+ctrl + c